 A few weeks ago, I encountered the Dover Quartet's sensational 2-disc set of Beethoven Op.
 18 Quartets on Cedille, and I thought then that recordings of Beethoven Quartets simply don't come any better.
 Well, the JSQ (and SONY) match them in every parameter.
 So much so that I crave more Beethoven from both groups.

 Rounding off the concert, we get an absolutely glorious Dvorak American Quartet, played with such enchantment, I was moved beyond words.
 The first movement flows with an exuberant Allegro (yet while still observing the non troppo indication), which drew me in more than usual.
 The two vivace movements are exhilarating, but never breathless.
 I don't ever remember the finale dancing quite this jubilantly.
 (I'm not one to dance around the room, but I found it difficult to sit still for this!)
 But I think what struck me the most about this performance as a whole, is the absence of over-emoting.
-The slow movement, for example, flows with such a natural outpouring of heartfelt expression, it really is a wonder to behold.
-And throughout, this group never goes out of its way to make a musical point. ("Just listen to what we're doing here!")
-No, their music-making is utterly natural in its simplicity and sheer musicality.
+The slow movement, for example, flows with such a natural outpouring of heartfelt expression, it really is quite wonderful.

-Aside from all the specific descriptions above, I became aware of two notables while listening to this disc which most clearly illustrate my reaction to it.
-1) I was not for a moment distracted (well, except maybe during the Bartok); I couldn't force myself to take notes, nor could I walk away from the stereo for an instant.
-And, 2) I kept turning the music up.
+Aside from all the specific descriptions above, I became aware of three notables while listening to this disc which most clearly illustrate my reaction to it.
+1) I was not for a moment distracted (well, except maybe during the Bartok).
+I could hardly force myself to take notes, nor could I walk away from the stereo for an instant; 2) throughout the entire program, this group never goes out of its way to make a musical point. ("Just listen to what we're doing here!")
+No, their music-making is utterly natural in its simplicity and sheer musicality; and, 3) I kept turning the music up.
 Anytime I frequently grab the remote to turn the stereo down, I know something is amiss - either musically or technically, or both.
 But this SONY had me grabbing for the remote often - to turn it up.
 And every time, I became even more involved and drawn further into the music.
 The sound didn't just become louder, it became more engaging and real.
 The first violin never becomes bright or strident, and the cello never becomes gruff or bloated.
 It's just natural.